Until recently, international candidates who wanted to acquire the CPA credential had to travel to the United States to take the exam.

 Identify a CPA Review Course That Meets Your Needs?

-You can significantly increase your chances of passing the exam if you choose a good CPA review course.
+You can significantly increase your chances of passing the exam if you choose a high quality CPA review course.
 There are several that are available, and it can be difficult to select the right program.

 Fortunately, most of them provide a free trial.
 It’s advisable to take advantage of this offer and test two or three of the courses that you like.
 You can make up your mind after you do this.